Vector fields with big and small volume on the 2-sphere

-We have tried to find the equations of a 2-form calibration $\varphi\in\Omega_{SM}^2$ having the minimal vector fields as calibrated submanifolds.
-Towards some calculus of variations insight, our approach proves useful when we have some guess of what $X$ should be.
+We have found the equations of a 2-form calibration $\varphi\in\Omega_{T^1M}^2$ having the minimal vector fields as calibrated submanifolds.

-The topology of the domain and of a vector field determines the class of its volume; this is what we may verify and was claimed in \cite{GluckZiller} concerning $\Sphere^3$, hence with no worry about singularities, and followed in \cite{Ped} where one vector field $W$ with singularity on a hypersphere is evenly associated to a certain homology class.
+The topology of a vector field determines a \textit{class} of its volume.
+This is what we shall deduce empirically and what was claimed in \cite{GluckZiller} regarding $\Sphere^3$, with no concerns on singularities and the class being the homology class in $T^1\Sphere^3$.
+This line of ideas was continued in \cite{Ped}, where one vector field $W$ with singularity on a hypersphere is evenly associated to a certain homology class.

-There is now some quest for the analytic theory of calibrations to further illuminate the bridge between homology and minimal volume.
+There is now some light from the analytic theory of calibrations to further clarify the path between homology and minimal volume in other dimensions.

 Let us develop these ideas, arguing first in any dimension.
-Let $M$ be a compact Riemannian $(n+1)$-manifold eventually with boundary.
+Let $M$ be a compact Riemannian $(n+1)$-manifold possibly with boundary.
 Then we have the following isomorphism of Poincar\'e-Lefschetz duality, cf. \cite[Section 3.3]{Hatcher}, with integer coefficients:

 The second isomorphism may be Hodge duality, recalling that de\,Rham and singular cohomologies coincide for manifolds.
-However, we do not have a precise statement for Hodge duality for manifolds with boundary.
+However, we do not know of a precise statement for Hodge duality for manifolds with boundary.
 (On the other hand, there exists a connecting homomorphism in the middle degree $k=n+1$.)